 Cashback sites are a super clever way to make money by simply doing your shopping online as you normally would.
 For example, TopCashback is one of the number one cashback sites, offering 105% cashback on items you purchase through the site.
 When you’ve made a purchase through TopCashback, the retailer gives them a commission for sending you to their website.
 That commission is then returned to and added to your earnings page – it really is that simple.
 Another great cashback site is Ebates.
 I’d recommend signing up to both sites (don’t worry, it’s free!) and seeing what retailers they offer cashback on.

 Alternatively (or in addition), I’d really recommend installing the Honey browser extension.
 I did a full review of Honey earlier this year, but the basic premise is that the extension automatically searches for discount codes for your online shopping just before you checkout.
 It almost always manages to find me a 10% discount at least, which is fantastic considering all you do is click a button!

 I’m possibly one of the rarer types of people who loves the gym.
 Paying £45 a month was nothing to me when I went 4 times a week, got a great workout, and had the perfect opportunity to clear my mental clutter, too.

 If that’s the case, you’re better off quitting your gym membership and finding a sport you truly enjoy doing.
 Fitness doesn’t stop at the gym – it can be done anywhere and at any price.
-Check out my top 12 free exercises for on a budget and on the road.
+There are plenty of more affordable ways to keep fit and save your money.

 12) Switch Bank Accounts